dmytro-bilokha/program-ML-jlabs/README.md

-# program-ML-jlabs
-Java labs for the "Programming Machine Learning" book
+This repository contains Java labs for the ["Programming Machine Learning" book](https://pragprog.com/titles/pplearn/programming-machine-learning/).
+The original book's labs are in Python, but in order to understand everything better and have more fun I've decided to try to implement interesting parts in Java language.